Unity-Technologies/ml-agents/docs/Migrating.md

 * The `python` folder has been renamed to `ml-agents`.
-It now contains two packages, `mlagents.env` and `mlagents.trainers`. `mlagents.env` can be used to interact directly with a Unity environment, while `mlagents.trainers` contains the classes for training Agents.
+It now contains two packages, `mlagents.env` and `mlagents.trainers`. `mlagents.env` can be used to interact directly with a Unity environment, while `mlagents.trainers` contains the classes for training agents.

 ### Unity API